Template Mode Hierarchies for Binary Black Hole Mergers: Conclusions

 Although we have focused on binaries with total mass of $100\,M_\odot$, our methodology is directly applicable to less massive systems, where templates are constructed from hybrid waveforms that combine post-Newtonian and NR results into one, long waveform.
 In broad terms, our conclusions regarding the influence of higher modes are likely to carry over to lighter binaries, see for instance Figure 1 and related work in~\cite{Brown:2012nn}, and thus have an important impact for the enterprise of building template models.
 Our method could potentially give clues where effort in analytic modeling, NR simulations, and hybridization techniques will yield the most benefit.
 In particular, it should be possible to estimate the loss in sky coverage due to missing information resulting from using a subset of modes.

-In current \gw{} data analysis searches based on matched filtering, waveform models are used to construct a bank of templates placed at discrete points in the two-dimensional parameter space spanned by total mass $M$ and mass ratio $q$~\cite{Babak:2012zx}.
-Such a bank responds not only to \gw{} signals, but also to noise in the detector, creating a population of false alarm triggers in the search pipelines.
+Our results suggest that a substantial loss of overlap over a significant fraction of orientations could result without the inclusion of higher order modes in templates.
+Furthermore, this loss can not be alleviated by allowing the template intrinsic parameters (masses and mass ratios) to vary.
+However, it remains to be investigated whether the inclusion higher modes improves the efficiency of real searches.
+A template bank responds not only to \gw{} signals, but also to noise in the detector, creating a population of false alarm triggers in the search pipelines.
 As a consequence, a true signal must stand out sufficiently above those triggers in order to be claimed as a detection.
 If one were to utilize higher-mode information, it would become necessary to increase the dimensionality of the template bank by two to include the orientation parameters $\theta $ and $\phi$.
 There is a potential tension in doing so.
 Although the additional templates will assist in responding better to the presence of signals, the increased number of templates will unfortunately also elevate the population of false alarm events thus impairing detection ability.
 In order to maximize the template response and minimize the emergence of false alarm triggers, one would have to adjust various aspects in the current search methodologies.
 For example, currently two distinct searches are performed, one covering the mass region $M \le 25 M_\odot$ and another spanning $25 M_\odot < M \le 100 M_\odot$.
 This is done in part because the background populations generated by templates in these two regions differ significantly.
 It is possible that higher-mode information could best be employed by further subdividing by mass ratio.
-The NINJA-2 project~\cite{Ajith:2012tt}, which is currently ongoing, provides one possible route to investigating such issues.
-NINJA-2 will be able to add complete hybrid waveforms which include higher modes into realistic next-generation detector noise.
-Using the resulting combined data with guidance from techniques such as the one introduced here may be able to help assess the difficulties and rewards of higher-mode templates in a complete search.